-Dr. Duncan Metcalfe, U of U Associate Professor of Anthropology and Chief Curator at the Natural History Museum of Utah.
-Duncan has worked tirelessly to foster an multi-diciplinary and inclusive approach to the research effort in Range Creek.
+Dr. Duncan Metcalfe, was U of U Associate Professor of Anthropology and Curator at the Natural History Museum of Utah for 40 years.
+Duncan worked tirelessly to foster an multi-diciplinary and inclusive approach to the research effort in Range Creek.
 Already research teams from a number of universities, colleges, consulting firms, and community groups have joined the collaboration.
 Duncan's research interests include archaeological method and theory, evolutionary ecology, and prehistoric cultures of the Great Basin and Colorado Plateau.
-In his spare time Duncan enjoys working - gardening, remodeling, and fixing cars.
+In his spare time Duncan enjoys working, piloting a drone - gardening, remodeling, and fixing cars.

 Mike is a 1976 graduate of the University of Utah with a degree in Journalism and Mass Communications.
 He retired as the Division of Wildlife Resources Southeastern Region Law Enforcement Lieutenant following a 31 year long career in Law Enforcement.
 Mike worked for the East Carbon Police Department, Price City Police Department, and for the DWR for over 19 years.
 He began working in Range Creek Canyon immediately after he retired from the DWR in 2006 and has been the NHMU Range Creek Security Coordinator since 2010.
 Mike and his wife Kathy live in Price, Utah.
 They have one son and one four year old granddaughter.
 Mike is an avid fisherman and tries to get out fishing as often as possible in the summer and winter.